Learning Outcomes

 - Admissibility: It may become admissible as evidence in court.

-- Scope: As noted, waiver over part may extend to related privileged material (collateral waiver).
+- Scope: Waiver over part may extend to related privileged material (collateral waiver).
 This prevents a party from selectively disclosing favourable parts of privileged communications while withholding unfavourable related parts.
+The extension is limited to material necessary to avoid a distorted picture.

 Loss of Privilege (Other Than Waiver)